Senya44ka/capyfetch/README.md

 # Сapyfetch
-Capyfetch is a simple fetch that displays system information with a capybara.
+Capyfetch is a simple fetch that displays system information with a capybara ASCII.

 # Installing
 ## Arch